Alternatives to Polystyrene

 • Trays

-You can utilize the ASTM International Resin Identification Coding System (RIC) to identify polystyrene — if the number six appears on your packaging products, they are made from polystyrene.
+You can utilize the ASTM International Resin Identification Coding System (RIC) to identify polystyrene packaging material — if the number six appears on your packaging products, they are made from polystyrene.
 RIC utilizes a symbol similar to the recycling symbol, but when you see the arrows forming a triangle with the number six in the middle, don’t be fooled — polystyrene is not commonly recycled.
 ASTM International has revised its RIC symbol — it now uses a solid triangle, but the old symbols are still in use.

 Polystyrene clamshell